Behind the Scenes

 This is the behind-the-scenes blog of Candy Japan.
 The idea is to share any data and learnings from running a Japanese candy subscription box.
-Here is everything I have written about it so far.

 An outline of all the online services I'm spending money on can be found in Running costs for Candy Japan.